Our History

 Thinking for yourself is encouraged through founder John Wesley's practice that incorporates scripture, experience, reason and tradition.
 Living the United Methodist way includes Wesley's general rules: Do no harm.
 Do good.
 Stay in love with God through following the means of grace - prayer, meditation, searching the scriptures, public worship, the sacraments, and Holy Conferencing.

-Four areas of focus for United Methodists are developing principled christian leaders for the church and the world, creating new places for new people by starting congregations and renewing existing ones, engaging in ministry with the poor, and stamping out killer diseases by improving health globally.
+Four areas of focus for United Methodists are developing principled Christian leaders for the church and the world, creating new places for new people by starting congregations and renewing existing ones, engaging in ministry with the poor, and stamping out killer diseases by improving health globally.

 To learn about the United Methodist Church and to connect to our church, our faith, our people, and our world please visit www.umc.org.